softwaregroup-bg/ut-function/packages/merge/README.md

   for Arrays located under different paths.
 Strategies are defined as key value pairs where the key is the path to the array and the value is a string representing the merge strategy itself.
-  The merge stratecies currently available are:
+  The merge strategies currently available are:
     * `combine` - will concatenate both arrays and filter repeating elements
     * `override` - will override target with source
     * `default` - will apply lodash.mergeWith default strategy